arvigeus/AZ-204/Topics/Managed Identities.md

 Read access to all resources: `*/read`

-## Using Managed Identity with an Azure Virtual Machine
+## Using Managed Identity with a Virtual Machine

-User-assigned identities need to be created first before they can be assigned to a VM.
-System-assigned identities are automatically created when the VM is set up.

-1. ARM gets a request to set up the managed identity on the VM.
+1. **Initiate Managed Identity**: Request to enable (sistem assigned) or create (user assigned) managed identity via ARM.
-1. A service principal is made in the trusted Azure AD tenant.
+1. **Create Service Principal**: ARM sets a service principal in the trusted Azure AD tenant for the managed identity.
-1. System-assigned directly configures the VM; user-assigned needs a request.
-Both update Azure Instance Metadata Service.
-1. The identity uses service principal info for Azure access.
-RBAC assigns roles; for Key Vault access, the code is granted access to the specific secret or key.
-1. Get a Token from the Metadata Service Endpoint within VM: `http://169.254.169.254/metadata/identity/oauth2/token`.
-1. Obtain a JWT Access Token from Azure AD using client ID and certificate.
+1. **Configure Identity**: ARM updates [IMDS](https://learn.microsoft.com/en-us/azure/virtual-machines/instance-metadata-service) (VM Specific) with the service principal client ID and certificate.
+1. **Assign Roles & Access**: Use service principal information to grant access to Azure resources via RBAC.
+1. **Request Token**: Code on Azure resource asks for a token from IMDS: `http://169.254.169.254/metadata/identity/oauth2/token`
+1. **Retrieve Token**: By using the configured client ID and certificate, Azure AD returns a JWT access token upon request.
-1. Send the JWT token to a service that supports Azure AD authentication.
+1. **Use Token**: Code uses the token to authenticate with Azure AD-supported services.

 ## Managing Azure Managed Identities